- About IE

 What kind of weather can you expect during your Amazon Voyage and Lima tour?

 The Iquitos area, near where IE explores on the Amazon Voyage travel package, is located a few degrees south of the Equator and is characterized by strong tropical sun and rainforest.
-Average temperatures range from the upper 70° to upper 80°F year around during the day, to the lower 70s at night.
+Average temperatures range from the upper 70° to upper 80°F year-round during the day, to the lower 70s at night.
 It can be cool on the river at night or on overcast days.
 There is very little seasonal variation between winter and summer temperatures.
 The average humidity ranges from 60-80%, and rainfall occurs approximately 250 days out of the year.
 Most showers occur in the late afternoon or evening and are of short duration.

 Lima temperatures vary from 70-84°F January through March; 63-81°F April through June; 59-66°F July through September; and 61-75°F October through December.